Dipole-Mode Spectrum and Hydrodynamic Crossover in a Resonantly Interacting Two-Species Fermion Mixture: Introduction

 The main requirements for experiments towards novel few- or many-body quantum states in fermionic mixtures include efficient cooling into the quantum-degenerate regime, the existence of sufficiently broad Feshbach resonance for interaction tuning, and collisional stability of the mixture in the resonance regime.
 To our best knowledge, five different two-species fermion mixtures have been realized so far: $^{6}$Li-$^{40}$K~\cite{Taglieber2008qdt, Wille2008eau, Voigt2009uhf, Trenkwalder2011heo, Naik2011fri}, $^{161}$Dy-$^{40}$K~\cite{Ravensbergen2018poa,Ravensbergen2020rif, Ye2022ool, Soave2023otf}, $^{6}$Li-$^{53}$Cr~\cite{Neri2020roa, Ciamei2022euc, Ciamei2022ddf, Finelli2024ula}, $^{6}$Li-$^{167}$Er~\cite{Schafer2023oof} and $^{6}$Li-$^{173}$Yb~\cite{Hara2011qdm, Green2020fri}.
 Among these mixtures the Dy-K system features a unique combination of favorable properties.
 It is rather straightforward to cool the mixture deep into the doubly degenerate regime, following standard procedures of laser cooling and trapping and subsequent evaporative cooling \cite{Ravensbergen2018poa}.
 The mixture features an ample spectrum of interspecies Feshbach resonances in the lowest spin channel, which is immune against two-body losses.
-The observed resonances include a broad one centered at a magnetic field of 217\,G \cite{Ravensbergen2020rif} and a bunch of low-field Feshbach resonances \cite{Ye2022ool} below 10\,G. As a particularly interesting candidate for interaction tuning and molecule formation we have investigated a resonance near 7.3\,G \cite{Soave2023otf}.
-For resonant atomic Dy-K mixtures, we have observed long lifetimes close to one second and measured low three-body rate coefficients, indicating a substantial suppression of recombination losses \footnote{Although the interaction properties in the Dy-K mixture sound almost ideal, it should be mentioned that the extremely dense spectrum of intraspecies $^{161}$Dy resonances \cite{Burdick2016lls, Soave2022lff} causes problems when the magnetic field is to be ramped from the preparation field to the resonance of interest for the experiments and thus requires carefully optimized ramping protocols.}.
+The observed resonances include a broad one centered at a magnetic field of 217\,G \cite{Ravensbergen2020rif} and a bunch of low-field Feshbach resonances \cite{Ye2022ool} below 10\,G. As a particularly interesting candidate for interaction tuning and molecule formation we have {identified} a resonance near 7.3\,G \cite{Ye2022ool, Soave2023otf}. { This isolated resonance lies in a magnetic-field region not contaminated by ultra-narrow interspecies and intraspecies \cite{Soave2022lff} resonances and it facilitates fast interaction control by relatively small, but not too small changes of the magnetic fields.} For resonant atomic Dy-K mixtures, we have observed long lifetimes close to one second and measured low three-body rate coefficients, indicating a substantial suppression of recombination losses \footnote{Although the interaction properties in the Dy-K mixture sound almost ideal, it should be mentioned that the extremely dense spectrum of intraspecies $^{161}$Dy resonances \cite{Burdick2016lls, Soave2022lff} causes problems when the magnetic field is to be ramped from the preparation field to the resonance of interest for the experiments and thus requires carefully optimized ramping protocols.}.